AztecProtocol/aztec-connect-bridges/src/specs/donation/readme.md

 ## Does this bridge maintain state?
 If so, what is stored and why?

-The bridge maintain a append-only mapping of donees.
+The bridge maintains an append-only mapping of donees.
 The mapping is used to allow passing the receipient through the auxdata (64 bits).